rust-stuco/lectures/week7/closures_iterators.md

   * Don't mutate captured values
   * Don't capture anything from their environment
 * Can be called more than once without mutating the environment
+* Use cases:
-* Use cases: Stateless operations without side effects
+  * Stateless operations without side effects
     * Logging, pretty printing
-  * Predicates for sorting, searching, filtering
+    * Predicates* for sorting, searching, filtering

 <!--
 Use case: Stateless operation without side effects Example is logging

-Note for sorting:
+BIG asterisk for predicates:
-Actually FnMut in the standard library but in most cases we're passing in something that is Fn -->
+They are usually `FnMut` in the standard library because that is more general, but in most cases we're passing in something that is `Fn` -->